khoasdyn/RabbitHole/rabbit-hole-prd.md

 ### Color direction

-A dark base palette with accent colors that shift by topic or level.
+A dark base palette with accent colors that shift by question or level.
 For example:

 - Base background: deep charcoal or near-black
 - Primary text: off-white
-- Accent color: a signature color per topic (e.g., deep blue for "Astrophysics," warm amber for "Stoicism," green for "Ecology") or per level (getting richer/more saturated as levels increase)
+- Accent color: a signature color per question's subject area (e.g., deep blue for astrophysics questions, warm amber for philosophy questions, green for ecology questions) or per level (getting richer/more saturated as levels increase)
 - Content cards: slightly elevated surfaces with subtle shadows or borders

 ### Typography